OnePear96/ConcreteClassification/README.md

 # Concrete damage classification

 Classify a supplied concrete crop as **corrosion (0)** or **crack (1)**.
-The EDF exercise covers data preparation, model training, evaluation and explanation.
+The exercise covers data preparation, model training, evaluation and explanation.
 This dataset contains damage crops, with no healthy-surface class.

 ## Run the project